Patti LaBoucane-Benson: Career

-In the Senate, LaBoucane-Benson has notably sponsored Bill C-92 (Indigenous child welfare) and Bill C-15 (the United Nations Declaration on the Rights of Indigenous People).
+In the Senate, LaBoucane-Benson sponsored Bill C-92 (Indigenous child welfare) and Bill C-15 (the United Nations Declaration on the Rights of Indigenous People).

+On November 24, 2025, LaBoucane-Benson was voted Senator of the Year by iPolitics, an award that was voted on by 260 parliamentarians.

 The Outside Circle

-The Outside Circle was published in 2015 in English, and in 2023 in French.
+The Outside Circle was published in 2015 in English and in 2023 in French.
 The story follows two Indigenous brothers affected by poverty, drug abuse, and gang violence, as they embark on a healing journey to understand the impact of generational trauma on their lives.
 It is a fictional story based on Dr. LaBoucane-Benson’s decades of research and work with incarcerated Indigenous men.
 It is a Globe and Mail National Best Seller.